About Gerbil Shows

 Each year, the American Gerbil Society holds several gerbil shows.
 A gerbil show is similar to a dog or cat show, except that it is for gerbils.
 American Gerbil Society-trained judges evaluate gerbils for conformation, body type, build, overall health, color, and temperament.
 Gerbils compete for ribbons, with Best In Show and Best Of Opposite Sex winners awarded at each show.

-As of 2018, the show cycle consists of the following five shows annually:
+Beginning in 2020, the show cycle will consist of the following five shows annually:

-- The Southeast Show offers gerbil lovers a chance to enjoy the sun in January.
+- The Southeast/Southwest Show offers gerbil lovers a chance to enjoy the sun in January.

-- The Midatlantic Show takes place in March.
+- The New England Show takes place in March.
+This year’s show will be in Tewsksbury, MA.

-- The New England Show takes place sometime from late May through early June at varying locations in New England.
+- The Midatlantic Show takes place sometime from late May through early June.
+This show is currently held in Harrisburg, PA.

 - The online Virtual Show is held in late summer where competitors submit photos of gerbils which are judged against the standards.
 This online show attracts world-wide participation.
 Gerbils in the virtual show do not, however, earn points toward championships.